heathhenley/heathhenley.github.io/content/posts/how-does-s63-enc-format-work.md

   period of time, or for a certain geographic area, etc)
-- the data server gladly takes the users money, and User Permit Number, and then sends the user a "permit" file, which contains the key that was used to encrypt the data that the user has licensed
+- the data server gladly takes the users money, and User Permit Number, and then sends the user a "permit" file, which contains the key that was used to encrypt the parts of the data that the user has licensed

 The tricky part here is that the User Permit Number (UPN) is installation specific, so every client for a given OEM will have a different one.
 They need be able to send a unique